 See also: Tips for Visiting La Jolla Tide Pools

-Summer Camps in San Diego
+Fun Summer Camps in San Diego

-Don’t forget Birch Aquarium when searching for summer camps in San Diego.
-Ages 4-15 can enjoy all things ocean science with a myriad of themed half-day or full-day accredited camp choices based on age.
-They’re ideal for kids with a budding interest in marine biology or those who just love sea life, crafts and having a good time.
-Some camps are held at the aquarium while others head to the beach where kids encounter animals while snorkeling and learn about currents and waves through body-boarding.
+These camps are pretty cool and ideal for kids with a budding interest in marine biology or those who love sea life, crafts, and having a good time.
+Some camps are held at the aquarium, while others head to the beach where kids encounter local creatures while snorkeling and learn about currents and waves through body-boarding.

 Resources for Educators and Kids